storageos/storageos.github.io/_docs/operations/storage-host-config.md

 1. Context

-    We assume that `/var/lib/storageos/data/` is mounted from a LVM logical volume before StorageOS initialise in that node.
+    We assume that `/var/lib/storageos/data/` is mounted from a LVM logical volume before StorageOS was initialise on the node.
 We are using a volumegroup named `storageos` and logical volume called `data`.
 There is a second physical disk `/dev/xvdg` unused.